Currently, we’re focusing our nurse education efforts in

 The internet has changed the rules and we’re making the most of the new educational dynamic that has been created.
 Now, we can have nurse educators in the United States teaching students in Africa, Asia, and anywhere else there is a need.

 The programs are accredited through the institution and governing bodies of the location in which it resides.
-Nurses International meets or exceeds accreditation criteria in all countries in which it operates so that institutions who use our materials may be accredited or keep their existing accreditation.
+Nurses International strives to meet or exceed accreditation criteria in all countries in which it operates so that institutions who use our materials may be accredited or keep their existing accreditation.

 Establishing new nursing programs and enhancing existing programs is a